OpenJML/openjml.github.io/tutorial/InheritingSpecifications.md

 ```

 This simple example is intended only to show specification inheritance.
 The next two lessons
-on specification with [model fields](ModelFields) and [model methods(ModelMethods), show more complex examples that specify abstract classes.
+on specification with [model fields](ModelFields) and [model methods](ModelMethods), show more complex examples that specify abstract classes.

 TODO - talk about situations where behavioral inheritance is difficult, e.g. validity of invarints